coreos/tectonic-docs/Documentation/tutorials/sandbox/first-app.md

 ### Sandbox only: configure kubectl

-Tectonic Sandbox users must configure `kubectl` to work locally on their machine.
+After downloading and moving `kubectl` and `kubectl-config`, Tectonic Sandbox users must also configure `kubectl` to work locally on their machine.
 This section is not required for use with AWS or Microsoft Azure clusters.

 1. Open a terminal.
 2. Navigate to the *tectonic-sandbox* directory.